enviodev/docs/docs/tutorial-indexing-fuel.md

 [↑↓ to move, enter to select, type to filter]
 ```

-The contract import feature has not yet been released for the Fuel network, so let's choose `Template` and `Greeter`.
+The contract import feature has not yet been released for the Fuel Network, so let's choose `Template` and `Greeter`.

 After the project is finished initializing, you should see the following line: